 Answer: Thus solving (x-2)/ 5 - (x-4)/2 = 2, x = -4/3

 Example 2.
 Use the transposing method of solving an equation 0.4(a+10)= 2 - 0.6a

-Solving an equation that is linear involving decimals involves the following steps.
+Solving equations that are linear involving decimals involves the following steps.

 Given 0.4(a+10)= 2 - 0.6a

 0.4 a + 0.4 × 10 = 2- 0.6a